 The overarching criteria that examiners will use for evaluating all oral presentations are:

-• If the candidate didn’t know an answer, did he/she admit not knowing rather than responding with Irrelevancies?
+- If the candidate did not know an answer, did they admit not knowing rather than responding with irrelevancies?

 Topics to Review